yashwankhede/find3rr/README.md

 # find3rr

 A simple script to search for files, directories, and text strings within files.
-Available in both Bash and Bend languages.
+Available in both Bash and Bend language.

 ## Bash Script